Japan and Me

 and we never saw that most iconic of Japanese images.

-What we did experience was Hakone incident number three but since I’m aiming to keep these posts relatively short, I will defer incidents two and three for the next entry.
+What we did experience at the lake was Hakone incident number three but since I’m aiming to keep these posts relatively short, I will defer incidents two and three for the next entry.

 6 Responses to Japan and Me